Police are often regarded as the thin blue line between anarchy and order - and there is some truth to that notion.

 Nor has the function of the police ever been clear in the United States, either to the police themselves or to the general public.
 Most police like to think of themselves as crime fighters.

-Studies have shown, however, that about 80 per cent of a police officer's time is spent providing a wide variety of community services and peacekeeping functions such as giving directions, handling traffic accidents, and resolving family disputes.
+Studies have shown, hwoever, that about 80 per cent of a police officer's time is spent providing a wide variety of community services and peacekeeping funcitons such as giving directions, handing traffic accidents, and resolving family disputes.
 Less than 20 per cent of an average patrolman's time is spent on crime-related activities.

-Police enforce the criminal law gyarresting violaters and providing prosecutors with evidence, so as to lead to a conviction - no easy assignment.
+Police enforce the criminal law by arresting violators and providing prosecutors with evidence, so as to lead to a conviction - no easy assignment.
 But police are not usually able to catch criminals in the act.
-That is why the recent "sting" tactics, where police pretended to "fence" stolen goods but actually photographed the seller and tagged his or her wares, have been so successful.
-These records show exactly who committed what crime, where, and when.
+That is why the recent "sting" tactics, where police pretented to "fence" stolen goods but actually photographed the seller and tagged his or her wares, have been so successful.
+These records show exactly who committted what crime, where, and when.

 Ordinarily, police must rely on street informants - themselves involved in crime - for information about crime.
 In return, police can offer the informant immunity from arrest or some other "break" in the administration of justice.